 The most common formats are JPEG and PNG.

 - JPEG (Joint Photographic Experts Group) is better when it comes to photographs or images that contain a large variety of colors.
 The format uses lossy compression, meaning that the image quality is somewhat reduced so it can produce a smaller file size;

 - PNG (Portable Network Graphics) is better for simpler images, like screenshots or images containing text, line art, etc. The format uses lossless compression, meaning that the quality won’t have to suffer, but the file size will be larger.

 Here’s a JPEG vs PNG example.
 The JPEG compression has been exaggerated so you can clearly observe the loss of quality that takes place.

-How to optimize images before you upload them
+How to optimize images for WordPress before you upload them

 1. Adjust the images to fit your content area